metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 - `passworddepot` (Attributes) Configures a store to sync secrets with a Password Depot instance. (see [below for nested schema](#nestedatt--spec--provider--passworddepot))
 - `pulumi` (Attributes) Pulumi configures this store to sync secrets using the Pulumi provider (see [below for nested schema](#nestedatt--spec--provider--pulumi))
 - `scaleway` (Attributes) Scaleway (see [below for nested schema](#nestedatt--spec--provider--scaleway))
+- `secretserver` (Attributes) SecretServer configures this store to sync secrets using SecretServer providerhttps://docs.delinea.com/online-help/secret-server/start.htm (see [below for nested schema](#nestedatt--spec--provider--secretserver))
 - `senhasegura` (Attributes) Senhasegura configures this store to sync secrets using senhasegura provider (see [below for nested schema](#nestedatt--spec--provider--senhasegura))
 - `vault` (Attributes) Vault configures this store to sync secrets using Hashi provider (see [below for nested schema](#nestedatt--spec--provider--vault))
 - `webhook` (Attributes) Webhook configures this store to sync secrets using a generic templated webhook (see [below for nested schema](#nestedatt--spec--provider--webhook))